Photography pricing for brands: how budget, scope, and usage affect cost

 Which assets are most important

-These decisions usually clarify budget more than a rate card.
+These decisions clarify budget more than a rate card.

 Common gaps